sgmurphy/wordpress-plugins/ml-slider/readme.txt

 If you select the FlexSlider option with video slides you can take advantage of MetaSliders play/pause functionality.
 This means that you can have your slideshow autoplay but will pause when you set a video to play and carry on once the video has finished.
 You could even have the slider or slide show autoplay to give you a smooth, completely automatic presentation!

-### External and Local Video Sliders
+### Local and External Video Sliders

 External and Local Video Slides are included in [MetaSlider Pro](https://www.metaslider.com/upgrade/).
 With Local Video Slides you can build beautiful slideshows with videos in your WordPress media library.
 With External Video Slides you can created slideshows with videos hosted outside of your WordPress site.

 Both External and Local Videos slides will display your MP4, WebM, and MOV videos with cover images, auto play, mute, lazy load, the ability to hide controls, and much more.

-### External and Local Video Captions and Subtitles

 It is possible to add video captions to both External Internal Video Slides created with [MetaSlider Pro](https://www.metaslider.com/upgrade/).
 This feature uses VTT files to add captions.
 There is a “CC” button in the toolbar that viewers can use to control the captions.

+### Post Feed Sliders

+With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create Post Feed slides to automatically show your latest content, blog posts, events or WooCommerce products in your slider, slide show, or carousel.
+MetaSlider Post Feed slides dynamically pull in slides based on your WordPress posts, using the featured image as the slide.
+They are also commonly known as “Content Sliders”, “Featured Sliders”, “Post Sliders” or “Dynamic Sliders”.

+The Post Feed slide settings allow you to control which post types you want to display, the order to display them in and to restrict the posts to certain tags or categories.
+You can customise the caption template with a selection of template tags including {title}, {excerpt}, {author} and {date}.
+As with all our other slide types a Post Feed slide can appear in combination with any other slide type.

+Post Feed slides can be used to show one post at a time but they work particularly well in carousel mode (as above) allowing you to show off a large number of your latest posts in a small amount of space.

-### HTML Overlay Sliders
+### Animated Layer Sliders

-With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create completely customized HTML slides using the inline editor.
-We’ve even built-in over 50 awesome CSS3 transitions!
+With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create animated Layer Slides for your slider, slideshow, or carousel.
+You can use the built in drag-and-drop editor to create CSS3 animated HTML Layer slides.
+MetaSlider Layer Slides are ideal for easily creating eye catching slider presentations and slideshows that use stunning effects with 50 animation options and a beautiful, easy to use interface.
+Layers can include text, html, images, photos, videos and even shortcodes!
+Layer Slide users also benefit from additional optimization and customization options, including using a video as the slide background and adjusting the padding and background color of each layer.

 ### External URL Sliders

 With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create External URL Slides to load images for your slider, slideshow, or carousel directly from non-WordPress sources, for example CDN’s or image hosts.

-### Sliders Make Any Site More Engaging
+### More Great MetaSlider Features

-**Portfolio Sites**

-Add some photos to your slider, slideshow, or carousel as layer slides, then add a layer covering the image set to a semi-transparent color to give a fantastic overlay.
-Then add some text that animates in to give some details about your company.
-Select the stretch option so that your slider, slideshow, or carousel fills the screen to really make an impact.
-Underneath that, add an image slide showing some of your latest work.
-Add our [MetaSlider Lightbox plugin](https://wordpress.org/plugins/ml-slider-lightbox/) to let you zoom-in on the work.
-Or you could add a post slide in carousel mode, set to display a post type of your client with their logo as the featured image.

-**Photography Gallery Sites**

-You can use image slides and filmstrip navigation to create a simple but effective slider or slideshow to show off your beautiful photographs and other images.
-Plus, you can add a lightbox plugin with our MetaSlider Lightbox plugin to let people view the image as large as possible.

-**Online Store**

-With [MetaSlider Pro](https://www.metaslider.com/upgrade/), you can add a slider or slideshow with layer slides showing off your latest offers at the top, and then you can have a carousel post slide at the bottom displaying your product’s post type.
-Plus, MetaSlider works nicely with WooCommerce and allows you to use information such as the product price in the post slide template.

-**News Site or Blog**

-With [MetaSlider Pro](https://www.metaslider.com/upgrade/), you can draw attention to your featured story, or you can use a Post Slide to display your latest posts with a slider, slideshow, or carousel.

-You can use simple image slides to exhibit images relating to a featured story.
-You can combine that with a slider or slideshow that’s set to carousel mode and contains a post slide to display other stories.
-Then, you can use the Theme Editor to move and style the captions to fit your theme.

-### Optimized for Speed
+**Optimized for Speed**

 MetaSlider is fast.
 Only the minimum JavaScript/CSS is included on your page to power your slider, slideshow, carousel, or gallery.
-We have optimized the Meta Slider plugin so that your images, photos, videos (YouTube and Vimeo), layers, html slides, products, and post feeds, load quickly without slowing down your website visitors’ experience.
+We have optimized the Meta Slider plugin so that your images, photos, videos (YouTube and Vimeo), layers, products, and post feeds, load quickly without slowing down your website visitors’ experience.

-### Unsplash Integration
+**Unsplash Integration**

 MetaSlider is integrated with Unsplash to access free images and photos via Unsplash.com for your slider, slideshow, carousel, and gallery.
 Finding the right image or photo can be the hardest part of creating a compelling slider, slide show, carousel, or gallery, and MetaSlider makes this process easy for you by never leaving your WordPress plugin interface.